Pfizer says its COVID-19 pill cuts disease's worst risks by 89%

 Officials in both the U.S. and U.K. say that effective COVID-19 pills could be a game-changer in the fight to end the pandemic, because the pills can easily be administered at home.
 Regeneron's antibody cocktail has become a key tool in medical workers' rush to prevent the worst outcomes for people who've contracted COVID-19, but the monoclonal antibody treatment requires either an intravenous infusion or a series of shots.

-Pfizer says its drug could be prescribed to reduce the severity of COVID patients' illness, as well as to cut the chances that adults get infected after they've been exposed to the coronavirus.
+Pfizer says its drug could be prescribed to reduce the severity of COVID-19 patients' illness, as well as to cut the chances that adults get infected after they've been exposed to the coronavirus.

 "It has demonstrated potent antiviral in vitro activity against circulating variants of concern, as well as other known coronaviruses, suggesting its potential as a therapeutic for multiple types of coronavirus infections," the company said as it announced the drug trial results.